 The athlete holds one end of a resistance band starting with the arm raised out to the side above shoulder height.
 The arm is pulled down across the body so that hand reaches the other hip.
 It is important the athlete maintains joint stability.

-Functional exercises should be used in the late stages of rehabilitation to prepare the athlete for normal training.
-We explain a number of simple functional shoulder rehab exercises for rotator cuff injuries.
+Functional exercises should be used in the late stages of rehabilitation to bridge the gap between rehabilitation exercises and full sports specific fitness.

 Many sports involve either throwing a ball (e.g. baseball, cricket) or using a racket (tennis, badminton, squash).
 Rehabilitation of a shoulder injury in players of any of these sports should include throwing drills.
 This allows you to start at a very low level and gradually build up the speed and force you to use until you are at full match level.